cmdcolin/dotfiles/README.md

 Includes

 - tmux with weather using wttr.in in statusline
-- zshrc with oh-my-zsh and a simple theme
+- zsh (used to have oh-my-zsh but disabled)
-- neovim with vim-plug, coc.vim (used to be normal vim+ale)
+- neovim with vim-plug, coc.vim (used to be normal vim+ale, switched to coc.vim)

 ## Install